Top row (left to right): Anita DeFrantz, Janet Fletcher

 Executive Vice President and Global Chief Marketing Officer, Octagon Worldwide

 A 28-year Octagon veteran, Lisa Murray oversees marketing and communications for the brand worldwide.
-Her leadership extends across the entire Octagon Sports and Entertainment Network, where she is the key driver of multi-agency integration and shared best practices.
-She is a sought-after resource for the company’s long-standing corporate clients including Allstate, Cisco and Johnson & Johnson, leveraging her vast expertise across the largest global sports properties including the Olympic Games and FIFA World Cup.
-Her work drives business growth and efficiencies across the sports, music and entertainment enterprise that encompasses Octagon, FRUKT, Rogers & Cowan and Milkmoney.
+She is a sought-after resource for such long-standing Octagon clients as Mastercard, Allstate and Cisco, leveraging her vast expertise across the largest global sports properties, including the Olympic Games and FIFA World Cup.
+Murray’s leadership extends across the entire Octagon Sports and Entertainment Network, where she is the key driver of multi-agency integration and shared best practices.
+Her work drives business growth and efficiencies across the sports, music and entertainment enterprise, which encompasses Octagon, FRUKT, Rogers & Cowan, Milkmoney and ITB Worldwide.

-Murray was named the national chair of IPG’s Women’s Leadership Network in 2019, a WISE NYC Metro Chapter Women of Inspiration honoree in 2016 and a SportsBusiness Journal Game Changer in 2011.
-She has been included in Adweek’s 2017 Most Powerful Women in Sports, Sporting News annual Power 100 and SportsBusiness Journal’s top 20 most influential women in the industry lists, and has served as a WISE Within mentor multiple times.
+Murray was named national chair of the Women’s Leadership Network, a Business Resource Group of Octagon’s parent company, Interpublic Group, in 2019; a WISE NYC Metro Women of Inspiration honoree in 2016; and a SportsBusiness Journal Game Changer in 2011.
+She has been included on Adweek’s Most Powerful Women in Sports, Sporting News' Power 100 and SportsBusiness Journal’s 20 Most Influential Women in Sports Business lists and has served as a WISE Within mentor multiple times.

 Michele A. Roberts